atan2l/ra-hal/README.md

 ## Flashing

-The most common boards to use this MCU are Arduinos like the Uno R4 Minima and Uno R4 WiFi.
+The most common consumer boards to use this MCU are Arduinos like the Uno R4 Minima and Uno R4 WiFi.
 These crates *will* clobber the stock Arduino bootloader.
+Note that the Uno R4 WiFi lacks a debug header but the included ESP32 chip acts as a CMSIS compliant debug probe.
+Other boards will need a separate debug probe connected to the 10-pin debug header.

 To restore the Arduino bootloader on an Uno R4 WiFi: